vidishasawant10/Friendly-Car-Dealership/README.md

 3) Microsoft Project

 The purpose of this project was to design and implement a functional relational database management system that can handle car dealerships' data, including customer information, inventory, staff information.

+Each chapter documentation and queries for each chapter are included in the chapter folder.